vudat081299/RecordFastProject/README.md

   <img width="200px" src="https://cdn.dribbble.com/users/45617/screenshots/12910101/media/c170a9a4d64ad4dff24bac58529d26bb.png">
 </h3>

+# When use?
++ For iOS developer reference only. (learning how to make a recorder app, and config the output)
++ This project help you record superfast by my custom and support text you will record show on screen with .csv file.
++ Using to making data to train model.

 # Feature
 + Record into .wav extension by default (custom output extension in source).
 + Some specification are set for Audio format in this project **(you can config output type as anything you want - add, remove, fix value of any specification for a Audio format in source)**: